guettli/learning-kubernetes-log/README.md

 # February 2022

+Which network plugin to use?
+I think Cilicum is the best solution.
+It will be used in GKE.

 Ansible/Terraform usualy run once.
 The operator pattern of K8s is better: it brings the current state into the desired state over and over again.